 The X-Pack monitoring features let you monitor Elasticsearch through Kibana.
 You can view your cluster’s health and performance in real time and analyze past cluster, index, and node metrics.
 In Elasticsearch versions before 5.0, Marvel provides similar monitoring functionality.

-In Elasticsearch 5.0, the monitoring features of Marvel became part of X-Pack.
+In Elasticsearch 5.0 and later, the monitoring features of Marvel became part of X-Pack.
 If you are using an Elasticsearch version before 5.0, think Marvel whenever you read about the X-Pack monitoring features.

 Monitoring consists of two components: